thachp/use-cqrs/README.md

 ```

 ### Contributing
-- Do Fork and Pull
+- Do Fork and Pull to the develop branch
 - Do apply TDD approach to development
 - Do use camelCase
 - Do not override Prettier configuration